Joha6210/DistributedSystems-Handin4/report.md

 2025/11/12 17:06:26 [Node 2] Sending REPLY to 3
 ```

-which node 3 receives and enters the CS:
+Node 3 receives the reply and enters the CS:

 ```log
 2025/11/12 17:06:26 [Node 3] Got reply from 1 (1/2)